Ronnie James Dio: Other projects

 In 1974, Dio sang on the Roger Glover conducted and produced concept album The Butterfly Ball and the Grasshopper's Feast.
 Along with other guest-singers, the album featured Deep Purple alumni Glenn Hughes and David Coverdale.
 Dio provided vocals for the songs "Homeward", "Sitting in a Dream" and the UK single Love Is All.

-In 1980, Dio made vocal contributions to Kerry Livgren's Christian themed progressive rock album Seeds of Change, He sang on the tracks "Live For the King" and "The Mask of the Great Deceiver."
+In 1980, Dio made vocal contributions to Kerry Livgren's Christian themed progressive rock album Seeds of Change, where he sang on the tracks "Live For the King" and "The Mask of the Great Deceiver."

 In 1985, Dio contributed to the metal world's answer to Band Aid and USA for Africa with the Hear 'n Aid project.
 With a heavy metal all-star ensemble—the brainchild of his fellow Dio bandmates Campbell and Bain—he sang some of the vocals on the single "Stars" and an album full of songs from other artists given to charity.
 The project raised $1 million within a year.

 In 1997, Dio made a cameo on Pat Boone's In a Metal Mood: No More Mr. Nice Guy, an album of famous heavy metal songs played in big band style.
 Dio can be heard singing backup on Boone's take of "Holy Diver".

 In 1999, he was parodied in the TV show South Park, in the episode "Hooked on Monkey Fonics", which he later described as "wonderful."

 Tenacious D included a tribute song entitled "Dio" that appeared on their self-titled album.
 The song explains how he has to "pass the torch" for a new generation.
 Reportedly, Dio approved of it and had Tenacious D appear in his video "Push" from Killing the Dragon in 2002.
 He also appeared in the film Tenacious D in The Pick of Destiny, playing himself and providing guest vocals in the movie's opening musical number "Kickapoo."

 In 2005, Dio was revealed to be the voice behind Dr. X in Operation: Mindcrime II, the sequel to Queensrÿche's seminal concept album Operation: Mindcrime.
 His part was shown in a prerecorded video on the subsequent tour and Dio appeared onstage to sing the part live on at least one occasion (both shown on the Mindcrime at the Moore DVD).

 Though he was unable to finish writing it, Dio's autobiography, titled Rainbow in the Dark: The Autobiography, was completed by Wendy Dio and Mick Wall and published posthumously on July 27, 2021.

 A documentary about Dio's life titled DIO: Dreamers Never Die premiered at SXSW on March 21, 2022.
 The film received a limited theatrical release on September 28, and premiered on television on Showtime December 1, 2022.